aimeehorwood/bank_tech_test/README.md

 # Bank tech test

+I completed this in Ruby

 ### Requirements

-Interact with your code via a REPL like IRB or Node.
+Interact with your code via a IRB.
 Deposits, withdrawal.
 Account statement (date, amount, balance) printing.
 Data can be kept in memory.